-- A crisis hotline to call when a member needs help - Mobile crisis team that will come to a member who needs help. - Walk-in and drop-off crisis centers (see below) - Crisis respite (short-term care) - Short-term places to stay to get stable - Post stabilization services and urgent care services.
+- A crisis hotline to call when a member needs help. - Mobile crisis team that will come to a member who needs help. - Walk-in and drop-off crisis centers (see above). - Crisis respite (short-term care). - Short-term places to stay to get stable. - Poststabilization services and urgent care services.
 This care is available 24 hours a day and 7 days a week.
-Post Stabilization care services are covered services, related to a medical or behavioral health emergency, that are provided after the emergency is stabilized and to maintain stabilization or resolve the condition. - Crisis response services for members receiving intensive in-home behavioral health treatment 24 hours a day.
+Poststabilization care services are covered services, related to a medical or behavioral health emergency, that are provided after the emergency is stabilized and to maintain stabilization or resolve the condition. - Crisis response services, 24 hours a day, for members receiving intensive in-home behavioral health treatment.

-See more about behavioral health services offered on page 30.
+See more about behavioral health services offered on page 50.